 At this moment, all asylum and reception centres in Serbia are covered with medical teams (medical doctor and nurse), while 5 out of 18 centres have a psychologist as a part of the medical team who represents a focal point for mental health protection services.
 In the remaining 10 centres, psychological services are provided by CSOs (PIN, Indigo, and Group 484), while at the moment 3 centres are without available psychological services except for PIN’s online support program (Preševo, Sombor and Bosilegrad).

-In 2020, DRC has implemented projects which aimed to provide assistance to SGBV survivors in refugee and asylum seekers’ population.
-This organisation was the only one who provided legal assistance to the refugees and asylum seekers in cases of SGBV in 2020.
-Also, DRC established the first Women Safe Space inside Asylum Center in Krnjača.
+In 2021, DRC has implemented projects, which aimed to provide assistance to SGBV survivors in refugee and asylum seekers’ population.
+This organisation was the only one who provided legal assistance to the refugees and asylum seekers in cases of SGBV in 2021.
+Additionally, DRC established the first Women Safe Space inside Asylum Center in Krnjača.
 The space has been used by 3 organisations (DRC, ADRA and Atina) where they conducted activities raising awareness of women rights and to provide direct assistance to the beneficiaries.
 Community based protection has been integral part of DRC field activities and therefore DRC trained three female asylum seekers to be gender focal points in AC Krnjača.

 When it comes to the response of the State institutions, DRC outlined that the practice varies from one location to another, which implies that CRM staff is lacking training and knowledge on SGBV.
-Also, prejudices among professionals toward asylum seeking and refugee women in regards to their culture and origin prevail in many facilities, affecting the timely reactions to SGBV.
+Prejudices among professionals toward asylum seeking and refugee women in regard to their culture and origin prevail in many facilities, affecting the timely reactions to SGBV.

 The majority of SGBV incidents happened during late evening hours or weekends, when specialised organisations or institutions like social welfare centres were not present.
 Response usually depends on knowledge and believes of persons who are on duty in reception facilities.
 In almost all cases police was informed, but practice shows that further prosecution still depends on willingness of the survivor to testify even though it is not mandatory by the law.
 The Public Prosecutor usually drops the charges after the survivor refuses to testify, the professionals do not take into consideration the existence of other evidence, like medical certificate of injuries and testimonies of other witnesses, etc.